White-Rabbit-Lab/browser-extension/docs/architecture/researches/2025-08-15-secure-storage-patterns.md

 - Always use PKCE for public clients
 - Implement token rotation
-- Store tokens in memory only
+- **Store access tokens in memory only, never persist**
 - Use short-lived access tokens (5-15 minutes)
+- **Use HttpOnly cookies for refresh tokens with SameSite=None; Secure**
-- Implement proper token refresh logic
+- Implement proper token refresh logic with retry and backoff
+- Clear tokens immediately on logout or authentication errors

 ### Strategy 3: Secure Token Management